Meet our Creative Team

 Artistic Director & Fight Choreographer

-Returning for his seventh year as Director, Caleb is honored to work alongside friends to bring this story to life.
+Returning for his eighth season as Director, Caleb is honored to work alongside friends to bring this story to life.
 A graduate of The University of North Carolina School of the Arts, he was raised in Hudson, NC and received a lifetime recognition (The Doug Carter Award) for "Achieving excellence in the Arts" at the age of 18.
 Upon his graduation from UNCSA (where he has since taught as a guest artist) he toured the Southeast with the Children’s Theatre of Charlotte, performed at the International Thespian Festival and starred in the nation’s longest running Revolutionary War outdoor drama, Horn in the West.
 He is a member of the Society of American Fight Directors and A.R.C.H.
 (Artists Reaching Children in the Hospital).
 He is the Creative Director for Sigmon Theatrical, a production company that tours shows and immersive experiences to performing arts centers, resorts, museums, schools, libraries, ball parks, and arenas across the nation.
 In 2019, Caleb founded Giggle Box Circus, a humor therapy program that resides at Levine Children's Hospital in Charlotte, NC.

 He and his wife are proud to call North Carolina "home" where they are raising two imaginative and creative boys, Levi and Charlie.
 He is thankful for his Savior that empowers him to create, share and thrive.